v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 Here's how to configure an audit log search query for this scenario:

-**Activities** - Leave this field blank so that the search returns audit records for all activities.
-This is necessary to return any audit records related to the **Set-Mailbox** cmdlet.
+**Activities** - Under **Exchange mailbox activities**, select **New-InboxRule Create/modify/enable/disable inbox rule**.

 **Start date** and **End date** - Select a date range that's applicable to your investigation.

-**Users** - Unless you're investigating a email forwarding issue for a specific user, leave this field blank.
-This will help you identify if email forwarding was set up for any user.
+**Users** - Unless you're investigating a specific user, leave this field blank.
+This will help you identify new inbox rules set up by any user.

 **File, folder, or site** - Leave this field blank.

-After you run the search, click **Filter results** on the search results page.
-In the box under **Activity** column header, type **Set-Mailbox**.
-Note that only auditing records related to the **Set-Mailbox** cmdlet are displayed.

-Login to the Office 365 Security & Compliance center

-Click on “Search and Investigation” and select “Audit Log Search”

-Specify date range by adjusting dates in Start and End date fields.
-Specify the user name for the user you would like to investigate.
-Ensure that the Activities field is set to ‘New-InboxRule

-Create/modify/enable/disable inbox rule’ which can be found under Exchange Mailbox Activities.
-Click on ‘Search’

-When you click on the activity, a blade opens up in the righthand side pane.
-Click on ‘More Information’ and under the Parameters section you can see the name of the rule, conditions set and action that the rule will take.
+After you run the search, any audit records for this activity are displayed in the search results.
+Click an audit record to display the **Details** flyout page, and then click **More information**.
+Information about the settings of the inbox rule are displayed in the **Parameters** field.
+The following screenshot and descriptions from the audit record highlight the information about inbox rules.

+For a description of the parameters for the **New-InboxRule** cmdlet that correspond to the conditions and actions that can be set for an inbox rule, see [New-InboxRule](https://docs.microsoft.com/powershell/module/exchange/mailboxes/new-inboxrule).